-Nothing in my business is as important as getting in and staying in a consistent rhythm of content creation.
+Nothing in my business is as important as being in a consistent rhythm of content creation.

 It is how I get smarter in my field.

-It’s how I develop the writings and videos that occasionally get shared, thereby bringing new fans and new clients.
+It’s how I develop the writings and videos that sometimes get shared, thereby allowing new fans and clients to find me.

-More than anything else I do, creating content consistently is how I give back.
+More than anything else I do, creating content is how I give back.

 It’s my ministry and mission.

-Your wisdom, life lessons, skills, knowledge can help to transform many people's lives… so if you’re not being consistent in sharing it, what's holding you back?
+Your wisdom, life lessons, skills, knowledge can help to transform so many people's lives!
+If you’re not being consistent in creating content, what's holding you back?

-Whether you want to write blog posts, make videos, record podcasts, post images, or create courses, develop an urgency for getting into and maintaining a rhythm of consistent content creation.
+Whether you want to write blog posts, make videos, record podcasts, post images, or create courses, develop an urgency for getting into -- and maintaining -- a rhythm of consistent creation.

-Not only can your content alleviate confusion or suffering in the world, and plant seeds that can blossom into profound change, you’ll be growing yourself professionally.
+Not only can your content alleviate confusion and suffering in the world, and plant seeds that blossom into positive change, by creating, you’ll also be growing yourself professionally.

 When it comes to content, you get to quality through quantity.

-Every day that I work on my business, I am reflecting in some way on the next piece of content I’m going to create.
+Each day that I work on my business, I am also reflecting on the next piece of content I’m going to create.